There is no row at position 5. 13th VOGP (Vietnam Oil, Gas & Power) - About Event | About Conference

 For power companies who are expanding their operations overseas, now is the time to seek out new opportunities in Vietnam.
 The Vietnam Government is looking into several initiatives to encourage foreign investments into their power sector due to the power shortage in the country.

-To find out how to take part in these power developments, and hear what LEADCO Legal Counsel has to share on "Power Sector Reforms and Changes Taking Place under Master Plan VI", make plans to attend the 13th Vietnam OGPthis 28-29 October for details on the new investment opportunities in Master Plan VII but also access to other power producers who are bidding their way to opportunities in Vietnam’s power developments.
+To find out how to take part in these power developments, and hear what LEADCO Legal Counsel has to share on "Power Sector Reforms and Changes Taking Place under Master Plan VI", make plans to attend the 13th Vietnam OGPthis 28-29 October (rescheduled to 24-25 February 2011) for details on the new investment opportunities in Master Plan VII but also access to other power producers who are bidding their way to opportunities in Vietnam’s power developments.

 Salamander Energy plc, the Asia focussed independent oil and gas exploration and production company, announces the spud of the Tom Su Lua-1X ('DBSCL01-TSL-1X') exploration well in Block DBSCL-01, in the Vinh Chau Graben system, offshore southern Vietnam.